Birmingham Baths Committee: Baths acquired by the committee

-The Grove Lane facility was unusual in that it had two 100 ft swimming baths, which was large for those days.
+The Grove Lane facility, opened by the Handsworth Local Bard on 28 January 1907, was unusual in that it had two 100 ft swimming baths, which was large for those days.
 It also allowed the swimming pool to have a floor fitted over it in the winter months for social purposes, such as dancing.
-In the late 20th century, after standing derelict for many years. these baths were converted into a number of residential apartments.
+Also included was a Victorian-style Turkish bath situated partly in the basement.
+It comprised three hot rooms, shampooing rooms (with needle bath and plunge) and a cooling-room, "the whole being fitted and designed in a simple and appropriate Eastern style."
+The baths closed in 1982 and, after standing derelict for many years, they were converted into a number of residential apartments.
 A new leisure centre, with swimming pool, had meanwhile opened in the adjacent Handsworth Park.

 Bournville Lane Baths were unusual in that they featured an aeration and filtration system for the water which was extracted from a mains supply.
 This meant that the baths did not need to be emptied and refilled.
 This system was modern and the system was later installed in all swimming baths controlled by local authorities meaning that King's Norton and Northfield District Council were the first local authority in the country to use such a system.
 The Baths were built in 1910 to a design by John P. Osborne.
 The building is Grade II listed.